 1. Design of CR

-This competition will be using the Cognitive Radio Test System, a framework for test and evaluation of cognitive radio (CR) networks.
-The focus of the first phase of the competition is on cognitive engines (CE).
+This challenge will be using the Cognitive Radio Test System (CRTS), a framework for test and evaluation of cognitive radio (CR) networks.
+The focus of the first phase of the challenge is to get familiar with CRTS.
+CRTS provides a flexible framework for over the air test and evaluation of cognitive radio (CR).
+On the next phases, the focus will be on cognitive engines (CE).
 Each team will design one or two CEs based on the Extensible Cognitive Radio (ECR).

 The ECR is a particular CR that we have developed to enable flexible development of CEs.
-Please see the documentation for CRTS and the ECR available in the git repo https://github.com/ericps1/crts .
+Please see the documentation in the git repo https://github.com/cornet3d/crts .
 Once getting to the repository via the link, be sure to take a very careful look at the README that comes below the file structure, and crts-manual.pdf that can be found in the repository.
 The pdf manual should be the document that you will be primarily following in an entire process of working with CRTS.
 Refer to Tutorials 1 through 3 (Chapters 5 through 7) in design of your own CE.

 The synchronization clock issue can be elaborated as follows.
 The use of the system clock is permitted (and possibly necessary in some situations), but it should be used in a manner that is realistic to a typical wireless scenario.
 A synchronization over a network must be achieved via an over-the-air signaling.
 The goal is to avoid situations where the radios rely on the server nodes' synchronized system clock to perform operations that, in a realistic scenario, need to be handled by over the air signaling.
 Some of the CEs provided with CRTS do not follow this rule, so be very careful if basing your CEs on provided code.